Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 and will verify that the identity of the metastore matches ``hive.metastore.principal``.

-Keytab files must be distributed to every node in the cluster.
+Keytab files must be distributed to every node in the cluster that runs Presto.

 :ref:`Additional information on keytab files.<hive-security-additional-keytab>`